Marijuana Possession Defense Attorney in Fort Worth

 Lean On Us for a Strong Defense

-Our team of experienced attorneys includes two former prosecutors.
+Our experienced attorney was a former prosecutor.
 This means we understand what the prosecution needs to do to prove its case.
 We will work to put holes in the arguments put against you and will strive at all times to get your charges dismissed or lowered.
 And, if you meet certain criteria, we will seek to have your judgment delayed while you participate in a drug diversion program.

 Some Marijuana Possession Charges Eligible for Diversion Program

 Tarrant County’s First Offender Drug Program is a limited-supervision diversion program that offers certain first-time drug offenders the opportunity to keep their record clean.
 Specific offenders includes many individuals charged with possession of marijuana (marijuana), both under 2 ounces and between 2-and-4 ounces.
 Learn if you are eligible for this deferred prosecution program by contacting our Arlington law firm today.

 Call to Schedule Your Free Consultation